UpCloudLtd/uks-instructions/KNOWN_ISSUES.md

 # Cluster configuration

 - You cannot specify control plane size.
-In the Closed Beta control plane is run as a standalone instance.
+In the beta control plane is run as a standalone instance.
 - You need to wait for cluster to get into `running` state before attempting to scale node groups or deleting the cluster, otherwise some resources might not be cleaned up properly

 # UI

-- Upon cluster creation, the UI will show cluster status as "unknown" for some time; it should get to "running" state after a while.
 - Upon cluster deletion, the UI might show cluster status as "running".

 # Terraform